Our Work Together

 Affirming diverse identities and experiences AND understanding the impacts of oppression on marginalized identities

-I work from a systemic, strengths-based, trauma-informed, and attachment-based lens.
-As a relationship therapist, I draw heavily from Emotionally Focused Therapy (EFT), and I also utilize somatic, narrative, feminist, and family systems approaches in my work with clients.
-Most importantly, I am transparent in my work with you.
+I work from a relational, somatic, trauma-informed, and attachment-based lens.
+As a relationship therapist, I draw heavily from Emotionally Focused Therapy (EFT), and I also utilize systemic, strengths-based, narrative, feminist, and family systems approaches in my work with clients.
+Most importantly, I am transparent and collaborative in my work with you.
 Please let me know if you have any questions!